Jasig/ssp-data-importer/README.md

 #
 #       PROFILES=[postgres|sqlserver]

-# Name of the target database.
-Should refer to SSP's database
+# The full URL to the target database.
+Modify to refer to SSP's database
 # The default value (ssp-change-me) is intended to ensure that
 # tests never accidentally overwrite data in a "real" database
-db_name=ssp-change-me

-# The full URL to the source database
-batch.jdbc.url=jdbc:postgresql://127.0.0.1:5432/${db_name}
+batch.jdbc.url=jdbc:postgresql://127.0.0.1:5432/ssp-change-me

 # The JDBC driver.
 Valid values:
 #   org.postgresql.Driver